Arab Socialist Ba'ath Party – Syria Region: Ideology

-The original Ba'ath headed by Michael Aflaq had viewed Islam as a unique religion that shaped Arab history and society and called for the incoporation of pan-Arabism with Islamic religious values.
+The original Ba'ath headed by Michel Aflaq had viewed Islam as a unique religion that shaped Arab history and society, calling for the incorporation of pan-Arabism with Islamic religious values.
 On other hand; the younger Neo-Ba'athists who came from minority communities like Alawites were highly influenced by communist ideals and incorporated Marxist anti-religious, economic ideas and downplayed efforts for pan-Arab unity.
-Neo-Ba'athist faction that took official control of Syria following the 1966 coup were advocates of militant revolution, calling for immediate socialist transformation of society.
-Soviet Union began supporting the group for its leftist programme and denounced its rival Iraqi Ba'ath as "reactionary" and "right-wing".
+The Neo-Ba'athist faction that took official control of Syria following the 1966 coup were advocates of militant revolution, calling for immediate socialist transformation of society.
+The Soviet Union began supporting the group for its leftist programme and denounced its rival Iraqi Ba'ath as "reactionary" and "right-wing".
 The early years of neo-Ba'ath power was marked by militarism along with increasing sectarianism in the army and party elites.
 State propaganda regularly attacked religion and belief in God and young students were given compulsory military training.
 Big businesses, banks and large agricultural lands were all nationalised.
 These policies brought the Syrian Ba'athists into conflict with Arab nationalist ideologies like Nasserism, which was accused of betraying socialist ideals.
 Nasser, in turn, charged the Ba'ath with anti-religion and sectarianism.

 Neo-Ba'athism advocates the creation of a "vanguard" of leftist revolutionaries committed to build an egalitarian, socialist state in Syria and other Arab countries before making steps to achieve pan-Arab unity.
-The vanguard organisation is the Ba'th party; which advocates class-struggle against the traditional Syrian economic elite classes; the big agriculturalists, industrialists, bourgeousie and feudal landlords.
+The vanguard organisation is the Ba'th party; which advocates class-struggle against the traditional Syrian economic elite classes; the big agriculturalists, industrialists, bourgeoisie and feudal landlords.
 By the 1970s, 85% of agricultural lands were distributed to landless peasant populations and tenant farmers.
 Banks, oil companies, power production and 90% of large-scale industries were nationalised.
 The neo-Ba'athists led by Salah Jadid who came to power in 1966 concentrated on improving the Syrian economy and exporting the doctrines of class-conflict and militant socialist revolution to the neighbouring countries.

 This view was challenged by General Hafez al-Assad and his neo-Ba'ath faction; who were proponents of a military-centric approach and focused on a strategy of strengthening the Syrian military to defend the socialist government against imperialist forces and their alleged internal collaborators.
 Assad favoured reconciliation of various leftist factions and pursued better relations with other Arab states.
 Although majority of the party members favoured Salah, Hafez was able to gain the upperhand following the events of the 1970 coup dubbed the "Corrective Movement" in official Syrian Ba'ath history.
 Assad's victory also marked the supersedure of the military over the Ba'ath party structures; making the armed forces a central centre of political power.